 What type of information will I provide?

 - Voter last name, first name, middle name, present address where you live (no PO Box or business address), mailing address if different from where you live, date of birth, place of birth, California Driver’s License # or California ID Card #, last four digits of Social Security Number, telephone #, and political party affiliation.
 It is important to print this information clearly and pay attention to the order of the last name, first name, and middle name.
 You must also sign the registration form.
-This registration form cannot be processed if any information is missing or illegible.

 What is the deadline for registering to vote?